MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationClass.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[GradingCategories <IMicrosoftGraphEducationGradingCategory[]>]`:
       - `[SubmissionAnimationDisabled <Boolean?>]`: Indicates whether turn-in celebration animation will be shown.
-A value of true indicates that the animation will not be shown.
-Default value is false.
+If true, the animation will not be shown.
+The default value is false.
     - `[Assignments <IMicrosoftGraphEducationAssignment[]>]`: All assignments associated with this class.
 Nullable.
     - `[ClassCode <String>]`: Class code used by the school to identify the class.
     - `[Course <IMicrosoftGraphEducationCourse>]`: educationCourse